LibCrowds/docs/docs/site/jobs.md

-The platform runs a range of sceduled tasks in the background for things such as email delivery, updating statistics and building data files.
-The interface provided here can be useful for diagnosing issues if any of these things don't appear to be working correctly (check the failed tasks list).
+The LibCrowds platform runs a range of scheduled tasks in the background to handle things such as email delivery, updating statistics and building data files.
+The interface provided here can be useful for diagnosing any issues with these tasks (check the failed tasks list).

+??? info "Administrator rights required"

+    To request administrator rights please get in touch by clicking the email icon in the footer of this page.

 ??? question "How do I open this page?"